17 Sep What is Asphalt Recycling?

 Listen to the Mayor of Milford, CT discuss how the Bagela asphalt recycler helps the town reduce costs for the municipality.

-However, asphalt recycling helps more than just local municipalities and towns.
-Asphalt recycling offers numerous benefits to construction companies.
+However, reclaimed asphalt helps more than just local municipalities and towns.
+Reclaimed asphalt offers numerous benefits to construction companies.
 For example, with the Bagela Asphalt Recycler, a local construction company in Colorado drove immediate results.

 Leeder Construction primarily focuses on asphalt paving and asphalt maintenance.
 However, recently the company moved into recycling asphalt and using the recycled product.
 As a result, they dramatically decreased their costs, which translated into savings for their customers.